aeturrell/coding-for-economists/coming-from-r.md

 # Coming from R

+Python and R have strong similarities when it comes to economics and data science.
 If you're coming from R, then you're probably already familiar with coding and with integrated developer environments.
-Overall, Python and R are more similar than they are different, especially when it comes to economics and data science.
+And because there are Python packages that replicate the major R packages, there is probably no easier switch in high-level programming languages than the one from R to Python.

 There are, however, some fundamental differences between the two languages.
 The biggest difference between Python and R is that Python is a general purpose programming language, while R began as a statistical language.
 But you won't really notice this unless you're writing something that looks more like production-grade software.
 (And, despite being a general language, Python has really fantastic support for statistics.)
 A second difference is that Python is more object-oriented while R is more functional.
 These are two different programming paradigms.
 Actually, both languages do a bit of both and, again, you're unlikely to notice any difference most of the time.

-Actually, the biggest practical difference I have found in an economics and data science context is that Python has more of a flavour of the bazaar--there are lots of people, and you can find everything under the Sun, but it can be a *little bit* chaotic--while R has the feel of a curated garden--there is a chief gardener (RStudio) tending a smaller number of more beautiful things, but the garden has boundaries.
+Actually, the biggest practical difference in the context of packages for economics and data science is that Python has more of a flavour of the bazaar—there are lots of people, and you can find everything under the Sun, but it can be a *little bit* chaotic—while R has the feel of a curated garden—there is a chief gardener (RStudio) tending a smaller number of more beautiful things, but the garden has boundaries.
+As an example of this dynamic, there are around 20,000 packages on CRAN, R's official and strict package server; there are 350,000+ on PyPI, the Python equivalent (but it's easier to get a package accepted).

+For those coming from the 'tidyverse' set of packages produced by RStudio, there are very direct Python equivalents.
+For example, Python has **plotnine** which has the same syntax to R's **ggplot2**.
+There's also **plydata**, which has the same syntax as R's **dplyr** package.
+In Python, **matplotlib** and **pandas** are more popular packages for plotting and data analysis, respectively, but those R-style packages are absolutely there if you prefer them.
+More on other similar packages below.

-There's a list of differences at the end of this chapter, but a couple of important gotchas to be aware of up front: first, R uses vectors, arrays, etc., that are indexed from 1.
+There's a list of more fundamental differences between R and Python as programming languages at the end of this chapter, but a couple of important gotchas to be aware of up front: first, R uses vectors, arrays, etc., that are indexed from 1.
 Like C++, Python is numbered from zero, with, eg, `a[0]` as the first element.
 Second, `<-` is the preferred assignment operator in R but in Python it's `=` (and `<-` isn't used).
 In fact, in R `a<-5` assigns `a` the value `5`, while `a<-5` in Python would return `True` or `False` based on whether `a` was less than `-5` or not!

-## Tools similar to those found in an R workflow
+## Tools with similar syntax to those found in an R workflow

 If you are coming from R, you're likely familiar with **dplyr** for data analysis and **ggplot2** for plotting.
 There are Python equivalents that have very similar syntax to these that you can use to help you to become productive quickly in Python--though these libraries are not so popular in Python.
 Here are the Python equivalents to those R libraries: